How to get pregnant when your cycles are not on a schedule

 I studied anthropology and education at UC Santa Barbara before training in fertility awareness.
 The combination shaped how I teach.
 Anthropology asks why certain knowledge is kept from certain people.
 Education asks how to teach it back in a way that actually stays.

-I have certified through The Well School of Body Literacy under Sarah Bly, CNM, and accredited through the Association of Fertility Awareness Professionals.
-I teach the sympto-thermal method, grounded in evidence, free of religious framing.
+I am The Well certified through The Well School of Body Literacy under Sarah Bly, CNM, and AFAP accredited through the Association of Fertility Awareness Professionals.
+I teach the sympto-thermal method, single check, grounded in evidence and free of religious framing.

 What women with irregular cycles ask me first